mohitrajain/wire-docs/src/developer/reference/oauth.md

 #### Scope implementation details

-To enable OAuth access for a resource a scope has to be defined in the nginx location config that matches the endpoint's path.
+To enable OAuth access for a resource a scope has to be defined in the nginx location config that matches the endpoint’s path.

-The current convention is that scope names should match the resource's paths separated by an underscore.
+The current convention is that scope names should match the resource’s paths separated by an underscore.
 E.g. `/conversations/:cid/code` becomes `conversations_code` (path parameters are omitted).

 Furthermore, the scope must be prefixed (separated by a colon) with